 Possession of drug paraphernalia can be a sign that someone in your life has been engaging in a dangerous, potentially life-threatening behavior.
-When you know what to look out for, you will be better prepared to keep your loved one safe and connect them with the help they need.
+When you know what to watch for, you’ll be better prepared to ensure your loved one stays safe and connects them with the necessary help.

 About Drug Paraphernalia

-The category of drug paraphernalia can be separated into two sub-categories:
+Drug paraphernalia can be divided into two sub-categories:

 - Devices that were intentionally designed for substance abuse